Warehouse Epoxy Flooring Vancouver BC

 |---|---|---|

-| 1) Scope & zoning | Review aisles, staging, docks, traffic routes, cleaning routine, downtime limits | Focuses protection where the warehouse sees the most abuse |
+| 1) Scope & zoning | Review aisles, staging zones, docks, traffic routes, cleaning routine and downtime limits | Focuses protection where the warehouse sees the most abuse |

-| 2) Slab review | Assess joints, cracks, spalls, contamination, previous coatings | Drives the repair and prep plan |
+| 2) Slab review | Assess joints, cracks, spalls, contamination, moisture concerns and existing coatings | Drives the repair and preparation plan |

-| 3) Surface prep | Mechanical preparation by grinding and/or shot blasting | Prep is the biggest factor in long-term adhesion |
+| 3) Surface preparation | Mechanical preparation by grinding and/or shot blasting depending on the coating system | Prep is one of the biggest factors in long-term adhesion |

-| 4) Repairs & joint work | Repair spalls, rebuild edges, treat cracks, fill joints where appropriate | Smoother travel and less rapid deterioration in active lanes |
+| 4) Repairs & joint work | Repair spalls, rebuild edges, treat cracks and fill joints where appropriate | Supports smoother travel and less rapid deterioration in active lanes |

-| 5) Prime & build | Install primers and body coats matched to the slab and traffic profile | Creates the correct base for performance and service life |
+| 5) Prime & build coats | Install primers and body coats matched to the slab and traffic profile | Creates the correct base for performance and service life |

-| 6) Texture & topcoat | Broadcast traction only where needed and finish with the selected wear layer | Supports safer movement and practical maintenance |
+| 6) Texture & topcoat | Broadcast traction where needed and finish with the selected wear layer | Supports safer movement and practical warehouse maintenance |

-| 7) Handover | Provide reopening guidance, cleaning notes, and maintenance planning | Helps protect appearance and extend lifecycle |
+| 7) Handover | Provide reopening guidance, cleaning notes and maintenance planning | Helps protect appearance and extend lifecycle |

 - Square footage and layout complexity

-- Concrete condition and existing damage
+- Concrete condition and existing slab damage

-- Joint and spall repair scope
+- Joint, crack and spall repair scope

 - Need for traction zones near docks or wet routes